Taxation of Ordinary and Qualified Dividends

 Dividends are reported for the year when they are received.
 However, dividends declared during October through December by a mutual fund or REIT are taxable for that year, even if the dividend is not actually received until the following year.

 Return of capital distributions are not taxable, except for any excess of the distributions over the stock basis of the shareholder.
-The shareholder reduces the basis of his stock by the amount of the distribution, but not below 0.
+The shareholder reduces the stock basis by the distribution amount, but not below 0.
 Any excess distribution is reported as a capital gain on Schedule D, Capital Gains and Losses; whether the gain is long-term or short-term depends on whether the shareholder held the stock longer than one year.

 Dividends paid by insurance companies based on their policies are usually a return of premium, which is not taxable unless the distribution exceeds the total premiums paid by the policyholder.
 However, these dividends are taxable if they were claimed as a business expense in prior years, in which case they are included as business income when received.
 Dividends of capital stock of insurance companies are taxable.
 If the policyholder left the dividends with the insurance company to earn interest, then the interest is taxable.
 However, dividends paid by VA insurance is never taxable, nor is any interest earned by the dividends.